realityexpander/derivedStateOf_vs_Remember/README.md

 ## Introduction
 In this article, we will discuss the difference between `derivedStateOf` and `remember` in JetBrains Compose.

-Note: This is Android app, but the same principles apply to Compose for Desktop and iOS.
+Note: This is an
+Android app, but the same principles apply to Compose for Desktop and iOS.

 ## `remember`
 - `remember` is used to store a value that will not change across recompositions.